 Provide an index of the starting page number for each chapter and major section of the thesis.

-A word count that covers all writing from the first sentence of the Introduction up to the last sentence of the Discussion (i.e. exclude the table of contents, numerical tables, acknowledgments, abstract, the references and appendices) must be included at the foot of the contents page.
-Do not put content properly belonging to the body of the thesis in appendices.
+A word count that covers all writing from the first sentence of the Introduction up to the last sentence of the Discussion must be included at the foot of the contents page.
+Exclude the following from the word count: